Discover how we can transform your organisation

 Take some time to remind yourself of your biggest strengths and achievements.
 You don’t want to end up giving your autobiography, so prior to your intro session, make sure you’ve reflected on your experience and noted areas you believe you can work on with your mentee.

-Remember: this intro session is all about finding alignment and chemistry so you can embark on a mentoring journey together, so it’s best to discuss expertise that is highly relevant to their goals.
+Remember: this intro session is all about finding alignment and chemistry so you can embark on a mentoring journey together, so it’s best to discuss expertise that is highly relevant to their goals / career desires.

 3. Double check the logistics

-Make sure that you and your mentee know where and when you are meeting for your session, if it’s in person.
+This may sound obvious, but make sure that you and your mentee know where and when you are meeting for your session (if it’s in person).
 Or if it’s a video call, check in over email beforehand and test the video link in advance to avoid any technical delays!

 During the Intro Session: